-18) SUBCONTRACTORS
+18. SUBCONTRACTORS

 CONTRACTOR agrees to take complete responsibility for all actions of any Subcontractor used under this Agreement for the performance.
-When federal funding is involved there will be additional contractor and subcontractor requirements and reporting.
+When federal funding is involved, there will be additional COTRACTOR and subcontractor requirements and reporting.

 Prior to performance, all subcontractors who will be performing services under this Agreement must be identified, including their name, the nature of services to be performed, address, telephone, WA State Department of Revenue Registration Tax number (UBI), federal tax identification number (TIN), and anticipated dollar value of each subcontract.
+Identify whether subcontractor is certified with OMWBE, WA Veterans, or is a WA small business.
 Provide such information to ECOLOGY's Agreement manager.

-19) SUSPENSION FOR CONVENIENCE
+19. SUSPENSION FOR CONVENIENCE